aheward/TestFactory/README.md

     custom methods are avoided without compelling arguments for their inclusion in the class.
-4. When a Data Object is executing its `edit` method, first the data in the system under test is updated, then the data object's instance variables are updated--using `set_options`.
+4. When a Data Object is executing its `edit` method, first the data in the system under test is updated, then the data object's instance variables are updated--using DataFactory's `set_options`.
-5. Site navigation is handled using conditional methods (meaning they only navigate if necessary) inside the Data Object, unless there are specific reasons to explicitly navigate in a step definition.
+5. Site navigation is handled using conditional methods (meaning they only navigate if necessary) inside the Data Object--and preferably inside the data object's CRUD methods themselves--unless there are specific reasons to explicitly navigate in a step definition.
 This keeps step definitions from being unnecessarily cluttered.
 6. Specifying non-default test variables for data objects is done using key/value hash pairs that are parameters of the data object's CRUD methods.
 It is _not_ done by explicitly assigning values to the instance variables.
 Examples: